netscaler/netscaler-k8s-ingress-controller/simplified-deployment-usecases/ DNS-configuration.md

   name: sample-config
 spec:
   zone:
-    # Domain the wildcard domain name to configured on Netscaler
+    # Domain the wildcard domain name to configured on NetScaler
     domain: configexample.com
-    # DNS address record to be configured on Netscaler with IP and ttl
+    # DNS address record to be configured on NetScaler with IP and ttl
     dnsaddrec:
       domain-ip: 1.1.1.1
       ttl: 3600